Dr JS Titiyal to take charge as Chief of RP Centre for Ophthalmic Sciences, AIIMS | Law-Order

 ''Collaboration is the key to long-term success and scientific advancement.
 Integrated medicine is the way forward, and RP Centre needs to strengthen interdepartmental alliances as well as collaborations with international institutions and academic bodies to truly perform cutting-edge research at par with international standards,'' he added.

-Dr. Titiyal, who hails from the Pithoragarh district of Uttarakhand, began his academic sojourn as an undergraduate at the AIIMS, New Delhi, and went on to pursue ophthalmology as his field of specialization at RP Centre for Ophthalmic Sciences.
+Titiyal, who hails from the Pithoragarh district of Uttarakhand, began his academic sojourn as an undergraduate at AIIMS in New Delhi and went on to pursue ophthalmology as his field of specialization at RP Centre for Ophthalmic Sciences.

 He specialized in anterior segments comprising corneal transplantation as well as cataract and refractive surgery.

-Dr. Titiyal has to his credit over 30 funded research projects, 400 publications, five books, and over 75 book chapters, an AIIMS official said.

-He was invited by various international and national scientific organizations to deliver keynote addresses, orations, and guest lectures, chair scientific sessions, and demonstrate live surgeries, the official said.

-He holds the honor of being the first Indian to perform live surgery at ASCRS in the US.
+He holds the honor of being the first Indian to perform live surgery at the American Society of Cataract and Refractive Surgery (ASCRS) in the US.

-His efforts to promote awareness among the public have been lauded by various social organizations and he has been conferred the Dr. Sarvapalli Radhakrishnan Memorial Award (2020), Part Gaurav Samman (2019) and 'Uttarakhand Gaurav'(2011), and the prestigious ''Rung Ratna'' by Rung Kalyan Sanstha, Uttarakhand among numerous other awards, the official said.

-He currently serves as the president of the Indian Society of Cornea and Kerato-refractive Surgeons (2016 onwards).
-He has also served as the secretary (2003-2005) and president of the Delhi Ophthalmological Society (2013-2014).
+He currently serves as the president of the Indian Society of Cornea and Kerato-refractive Surgeons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)